Tipping in Cuba

 Cuban restaurants: You can purchase food in USD or EUR, and tip in CUP!

 Cuba’s currency exchange and monetary system are ever-changing and quite complex at times.
 By knowing what to expect beforehand, you’ll have a great trip that you’ll never forget.
-Remember that on our Globe Drifters 9-day trip, your guide will be there to help point you in the right direction.
-Happy travels!
+Remember, if you’re traveling on our 9-day trip to Cuba, your guide will be there to help you every step of the way.